-There are many forms of DoS attacks, but the most common involves flooding the target with requests for service until it can no longer respond to legitimate requests or crashing the system by overwhelming it with malformed or malicious data. so that it becomes impossible for anyone outside of this group to engage with any server or application running within their company’s perimeter.
+There are many forms of DoS attacks, but the most common ones involve flooding the target with requests for service until it can no longer respond to legitimate requests or crashing the system by overwhelming it with malformed or malicious data so that it becomes impossible for anyone outside of this group to engage with any server or application running within their company’s perimeter.

 Advanced Persistent Threats (APTs)

 An APT is a type of cyberattack where an intruder gains access to a network and remains there undetected for an extended period of time.